-The expected profit included in future premiums (calculated on an earned basis) as at 31 December 2017 is €35.5m.
+The expected profit included in future premiums (calculated on an earned basis) as at 31 December 2018 is $\in$ 31.1m.
+The expected profit in future premiums is calculated in line with Solvency II requirements and does not allow for tax or reinsurance.

-The expected profit included in future premiums contributes to Irish Life Health's own funds and therefore increases the amount of assets available to cover SCR.
-The SCR also increases as a result of recognising these future profits, as the Standard Formula SCR calculation allows for the impact stress events on the future profits.
+The expected profit included in future premiums contributes to Irish Life Health's own funds and therefore increases the amount of assets available to cover Solvency Capital Requirement ("SCR").
+The SCR also increases as a result of recognising these future profits, as the Standard Formula SCR calculation allows for the impact of stress events on the future profits.

-The expected profit included in future premiums is not considered in Irish Life Health's assessment of its liquidity position as it is not a liquid asset.
+The expected profit included in future premiums is not considered in Irish Life Health's assessment of its short term liquidity position as it is not a liquid asset.
+In assessing liquidity over the long term, the company does allow for the expected profit in future premiums, with appropriate allowance for the uncertainty relating to those future profits.